Agha-Muqarib/Pairing-Heaps/README.md

 # Pairing Heaps:

-Pairing Heaps utilizes heap data structure to give efficient output with fast amortized time complexity.It is self adjusting,i.e. it can balance itself after an operation is performed.
+Pairing Heaps utilizes heap data structure to give efficient output with fast amortized time complexity.
+It is self adjusting,i.e. it can balance itself after an operation is performed.

 ## Types: